 At the time, I didn’t know what he was busy working on, but it would turn out to be his film The Devil and Father Amorth.
 A year passed with no word from him.
-I tried emailing a few times, afraid that I’d seem like a pest, but he didn’t respond.
+I tried emailing a few times, but he didn’t respond.
 I began to conclude that he disliked the book and wanted me to stop bothering him.

 Finally, at 11:30 p.m. on the Fourth of July, 2017, I received an email from Billy that said: “Dear Greg...
 I’ve just finished my documentary, so I will start your book this weekend.
 Look forward to it… All best, Billy.”

 I was happy.
 The novel is 240 pages long and a fast read, and after a week I started to wonder if he’d finished it yet.
 July turned into August, and then September came, and still no word from Friedkin.
 Did he hate my book?